Within the desktop experience for Hearsay Relate, workspace owners have the ability to invite their staff to text on their behalf.

-- At the bottom of the page, enter in the staff member's email address and click Invite.
+3. At the bottom of the page, enter in the team member's email address, choose their preferred language (optional), and enter a message (optional).
+Then click Invite.

-- Their staff member will receive an invitation in their inbox.
-Inside, the staff member will need to click the blue Accept Invitation button.
-This will grant them access into the workspace.
+4. The team member will receive an invitation in their inbox.
+They will need to click the blue Accept Invitation button.
+This will grant them access to the workspace.

 Visual Annotations for Owners and Members